TorporOverload/vaahaka-credits-bot/README.md

 A Discord bot that rewards users with credits for uploading PDF documents.
 Each page in a PDF equals one credit, encouraging knowledge sharing and content contribution.

+## Disclaimer (Use at Your Own Risk)

+This bot is provided **as-is**, without warranty of any kind. **You are solely responsible** for how you deploy, configure, and use it.

+By using this bot, you agree that the author/maintainer will **not be responsible or liable** for any issues, losses, damages, bans, data loss, or other consequences caused by this bot or by your use/misuse of it. **Use at your own risk.**

 ## Features

 - **Automatic PDF Detection**: Monitors channels for PDF uploads and automatically awards credits